rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

     </details>

 17. Network Security - Mr Duran is in charge of securing the network architecture for a large-scale application running in multiple AWS accounts.
 He wants to ensure that all IAM policies, roles, and user activities are regularly reviewed for compliance and security risks.
 What would be the most efficient method for auditing IAM configurations across these multiple accounts ensuring a continuous review process?
-    - A) Set up AWS Guard across all accounts to monitor for suspicious activity related to IAM users and roles
+    - A) Set up AWS GuardDuty across all accounts to monitor for suspicious activity related to IAM users and roles
     - B) Use AWS Config to continuously monitor IAM changes and integrate it with AWS CloudTrail for detailed audit logs of user activity
     - C) Use AWS Security Hub to aggregate findings related to IAM security across accounts and generate periodic compliance reports
     - D) Implement Amazon Macie to track sensitive IAM roles and configurations and use IAM Access Analyzer to identify misconfigured permissions

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B
 		<br><br>
 		Explanation: The most efficient method for auditing IAM configurations across multiple accounts is using AWS Config to monitor IAM changes while integrating it with AWS CloudTrail to provide detailed audit logs of user activity.
 This allows for continuous monitoring of changes in IAM configurations and detailed activity logs, ensuring that the system is regularly reviewed for security risks and compliance.
-Guard is focused more on detecting suspicious activities and threats but does not provide continuous auditing of IAM roles or configurations.
+GuardDuty is focused more on detecting suspicious activities and threats but does not provide continuous auditing of IAM roles or configurations.
 Security Hub aggregates findings but doesn't actively monitor or continuously audit IAM policies and configurations.
 Macie focuses on tracking sensitive data and permissions, but AWS Config is more suited for comprehensive continuous auditing of IAM configurations across multiple accounts.
     </details>

 18. Infrastructure Security - Mr Hernandez is designing a secure architecture for a multi-tier application on AWS, and he needs to ensure that communication between the application's web layer, application layer, and database layer is both secure and efficient.
 The web layer needs to be publicly accessible while the application and database layers must remain private.
 What is the most secure and efficient way to set up the architecture?